Startup studios go Hollywood as CAA launches Creative Labs

 So in 2015, when the capital crunch in startupland was beginning to take hold, Yanover and his team decided to build a startup foundry model that could incubate and spin out companies with fully baked products.

-In a sign of both the globalization of the entertainment business and the tech industry, the new studio will be based in Vancouver and includes backing from large Canadian and UK-based media industry players like Entertainment One, Boat Rocker Media (through its venture arm) and The Telegraph Media Group.
+In a sign of both the globalization of the entertainment business and the tech industry, the new studio will be based in Vancouver and includes backing from large Canadian and U.K.-based media industry players like Entertainment One, Boat Rocker Media (through its venture arm) and The Telegraph Media Group.

-“Vancouver we picked for a couple of very clear reasons,” says Creative Labs co-founder, Leonard Brody, a Canadian serial entrepreneur and investor.
-“It had a very strong developer base that was more loyal and [is] less troublesome keeping talent than you would see in other hubs… [and] you have this real deep strength around project management and product management.”
+“Vancouver we picked for a couple of very clear reasons,” says Creative Labs’ co-founder Leonard Brody, a Canadian serial entrepreneur and investor.
+“It had a very strong developer base that was more loyal and [is] less troublesome keeping talent than you would see in other hubs… [and] you have this real deep strength around project management.”

-For early stage companies that, in some cases, are little more than an idea and a celebrity advocate, the need for a project managers to guide a business is critical, according to Brody.
+For early-stage companies that, in some cases, are little more than an idea and a celebrity advocate, the need for a project manager to guide a business is critical, according to Brody.

 Creative Labs’ chief executive, Mike Edwards, agreed.
 A former social media marketing executive, Edwards was brought on board to head operations from Mobio Technologies where he had served as chief executive officer.